datkumar/code-journal/src/content/concepts/dsa/recursion-vs-loops.md

 ## Recursion

-Now, what if we don't have a mutable state such as `trackerVariable` but still want to do an action a number if times
+Now, what if we don't have a mutable state such as `trackerVariable` but still want to do an action a number of times

-This is seen in functional languages where there is no state to track anything.
-Just inputs to functions.
-The same input always gives the same output
+This is seen in functional programming where there is no state to track anything.
+Just inputs to functions, and the same input always gives the same output

-**Consider calculating sum of integers 1 to N**:
+Consider calculating sum of integers 1 to N:

 Via **Loop**: